You are here

 - Law and Justice Databases

 The purpose of this guide is to recommend print and electronic resources for conducting research in Law and Justice in the Library.
-Click on the tabs above for suggestions about starting your research, getting books and articles, and finding other useful tools.
+Click on the links on the left for suggestions about starting your research, getting books and articles, and finding other useful tools.
 I am also available to assist.
 Please email me with your topic or to make an appointment.